alphagov/govuk-import-export-prototype/guidance/import-meds-alt.markdown

 - a patient has a special clinical need for the medicine
 - there isn't an appropriate licensed product available in the UK

 s1.
-[Check if you need a wholesaler or manufacturer ‘specials’ licence], if you don’t have them already.
+[Check if you need a wholesaler or manufacturer ‘specials’ licence](#wholesale-specials-licence), if you don’t have them already.
 Allow 90 working days if you need to apply - you’ll need to pay a fee. s2.
 [Tell MHRA you plan to import unlicensed medicine](#tell-MHRA).
 Allow at least 28 days, unless it’s an emergency. s3.
 MHRA will contact you if you’re not allowed to import the product, for example if there are concerns about the product’s safety or quality. s4.
 At the end of the financial year, you pay a [fee](#notification-fee) based on the number of imports you made.